gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 Depending on the specific application or service that is exploiting the information provided by GNSS-SDR, different internal data will be required.
 The software provides such output data in standard formats:

 ## KML, GeoJSON, GPX
-For Geographic Information Systems, map representation and Earth browsers: [KML](https://www.opengeospatial.org/standards/kml),  [GeoJSON](https://geojson.org/) and [GPX](https://www.topografix.com/gpx.asp) files are generated by default, upon the computation of the first position fix.
+For Geographic Information Systems, map representation and Earth browsers: [KML](https://www.opengeospatial.org/standards/kml),  [GeoJSON](https://geojson.org/), and [GPX](https://www.topografix.com/gpx.asp) files are generated by default, upon the computation of the first position fix.

 ## RINEX
 For post-processing applications: RINEX [2.11](ftp://igs.org/pub/data/format/rinex211.txt) and [3.02](ftp://igs.org/pub/data/format/rinex302.pdf).
 Version 3.02 is generated by default, and version 2.11 can be requested by setting `PVT.rinex_version=2` in the configuration file.

-**IMPORTANT**: In order to get well-formatted GeoJSON, KML, GPX and RINEX files, always terminate `gnss-sdr` execution by pressing key '`q`' and then key '`ENTER`'.
-Those files will be automatically deleted if no position fix have been obtained during the execution of the software receiver.
+**IMPORTANT**: In order to get well-formatted GeoJSON, KML, GPX, and RINEX files, always terminate `gnss-sdr` execution by pressing key '`q`' and then key '`ENTER`'.
+Those files will be automatically deleted if no position fix has been obtained during the execution of the software receiver.
 {: .notice--warning}

 ## NMEA-0183